google/earthengine-community/tutorials/beginner's-cookbook/index.md

 ---
-title: An Introduction to Geospatial Analysis
+title: Beginner's Cookbook for Geospatial Analysis
-description: This workshop provides a fundamental overview of remote sensing and geospatial analysis using the JavaScript API of Earth Engine.
+description: This tutorial provides a fundamental overview of remote sensing and geospatial analysis using the Earth Engine JavaScript API.
 author: TC25
-tags: introductory, GIS, remote sensing, Google Earth Engine
+tags: introductory, GIS, remote sensing
-date_published: 2019-10-09
+date_published: 2019-11-01
 ---

-We will introduce types of geospatial data, using these data on the Earth Engine platforms, and discuss a host of functionality to visualize and analyze them.
-This workshop was originally created for a workshop during Yale-NUS Data 2.0 hackathon and then updated for Yale GIS Day 2018 and 2019.
+In this tutorial, we will introduce several types of geospatial data, and enumerate key Earth Engine functions for analyzing and visualizing them.
+This cookbook was originally created as a workshop during Yale-NUS Data 2.0 hackathon and then updated for Yale GIS Day 2018 and 2019.

 ## Introduction
-Collection, visualization, and analysis of geographical or spatial data.
+GIS or Geographic Information System is the collection, visualization, and analysis of geographical or spatial data.
+In this section, we will cover the data types commonly used in GIS applications.

 ## Data types

-- Vector data represent lat-long coordinates
+- Vector data represent lat-long coordinates.
-- Raster data comprises of pixels with associated values
+- Raster data comprise of pixels with associated values.

 ---